tonsam/GCDPC/README.md

 mex_permutohedral.mexw64	permutohedral lattice that used to speed up global Gaussian filtering

 normalize.m			          function to normalized the data before each algorithm

+DPCProcess.m              the common process function that the hierarchy alogrithm use

+fun_imp_hierarchy.m       the main function of hierarchy algorithm, based on the input parameters to select which level to run.

+parameter_CBD_trips_locations_0901.mat  the example input data of the second level clustering

+mex_permutohedral.mexw64  the new version of permutohedral which normalize the output in the end